sus-unn/bl2d/docs/manual.en.md

 Three cameras are orthographic by default, but you can change them to perspective.

 However, it is not suitable to change 'Camera_WholeSheet' to perspective.

-UI
----

-Installing the add-on will make a tab named 'BL2D' in the toolbar.

-It has three panels, 'Info', 'Output', 'Cel', 'Indicators', 'Book'.

-Only 'Info' and 'Output' is working now.

-'Output' has two buttons; "Export Keyframes" and "Export full sheet preview".

-"Export Keyframes" will export all of the keyframes in the cut.

-"Export full sheet preview" will export the preview with border and aspect ratio iof 'Sheet'.